Letter of Support Requests

 The Advanced Genomics Core holds weekly office hours for project planning and consultation.
 Please reach out to us if you would like to discuss how our technologies can be applied to your area of research.

 Most core services use advanced technologies that are both complex and expensive.
 While we offer these in a fee-for-service format that typically does not warrant authorship, we appreciate the expertise our AGC Research Specialists bring to the University of Michigan Research Enterprise.
-Please support our team by acknowledging AGC services in your publication with a sentence such as the following: “Single cell processing and next-generation sequencing was carried out in the Advanced Genomics Core at the University of Michigan.”
+Please support our team by acknowledging AGC services in your publication with a sentence such as the following: “Library prep and next-generation sequencing was carried out in the Advanced Genomics Core at the University of Michigan.”